Frequently Asked Questions

 There are black spots on my Float'N'Grill - what are these?

 - The black spots or specks are normal when manufacturing the floating base.
 The bases are manufactured using a method called blow molding.
-When the machine is switching from a creating a previous product to making ours they clean the machine by running our colored plastic through it.
+When the machine is switching from creating a previous product to making ours they clean the machine by running our colored plastic through it.
 After a certain amount of time they deem the machine clean enough to start producing units for sale.
 These black spots are plastic still stuck in the machine that get flushed out when making the Float'N'Grill.
 These are not manufacturing defects as almost all of our units have them.
 Below is an example of what they look like: